stolostron/rhacm-docs/manage_cluster/cloud_conn_google.md

 11. Click **Create**.
 When you create the provider connection, it is added to the list of provider connections.

-You can use this connection when you create a cluster by completing the steps in [Creating an OpenShift cluster on Google Cloud Platform] (create_google.md).
+You can use this connection when you create a cluster by completing the steps in [Creating an OpenShift cluster on Google Cloud Platform](create_google.md).

 ## Deleting your provider connection